 Born and bred in Penang, Malaysia, Shen grew up as a hip-hop enthusiast; dabbling in rap music and graffiti art in his early years.
 Stemming from his hobby of designing his own t-shirts using Dylon fabric paint, he bought a blank trucker cap in 2007 with the intention of customising it with his own signature “tags”.
 After brooding over what to scribble across the cap to make it his own, he settled for the word “LANSI” – cocky, or arrogant, in the local lingo.
 And that’s how the first LANSI cap came about.

 Inspired by the growing streetwear culture, and the lack of affordable yet genuine fitted caps in the Malaysian market, Shen decided to start his own line of fitted caps in 2009.
-Persuading his parents for their consent, he emptied his bank account savings (of RM 5000) to produce the first batch of LANSI fitted caps.
-Fueled with self-confidence that the caps will sell like hotcakes, Shen went around streetwear boutiques around Kuala Lumpur hoping that they would carry the caps in their store.
+He emptied his bank account savings (of RM 5000) to produce the first batch of LANSI fitted caps.
+Fueled with self-confidence that the caps will sell like hotcakes, Shen went around streetwear boutiques in Kuala Lumpur hoping that they would carry the caps in their stores.

 None of them were interested at all.

-With no shops willing to sell the caps, and no money to open one of his own, Shen decided to leverage on the rising popularity of social media – in other words, marketing and selling his caps through Facebook.
+With no shops willing to sell the caps, and no capability to open one on his own, Shen decided to leverage on the rising popularity of social media — in other words, marketing and selling his caps through Facebook.
 By 2010, the brand had gained a significant online following.
-Shen then teamed up with two of his high school buddies, Jason and Ah Kan, to start an online store business where people could order the LANSI caps through a proper channel instead of random Facebook messages.
+Shen then teamed up with two of his high school buddies, Jason and Jian, to start an online streetwear store where people could order the caps through a proper channel instead of random Facebook messages.

 And that’s when The Swagger Salon was launched.